Project-Sylos/Migration-Engine/internal/queue/README.md

 ### Source Queue
 - Advances immediately when current round completes (no pending, no in-progress)
-- Pulls tasks for new round from DB
+- Tasks are propagated in-memory to next round via RoundQueue system
-- If no tasks found, marks queue as `Completed`
+- If no tasks found in new round, marks queue as `Completed`

 ### Destination Queue
 - **Waits for source** before advancing each round
 - Uses `QueueCoordinator.CanDstAdvance()` to ensure src is at least one round ahead (or src is completed)
-- Queries `OutputBuffer` for expected children instead of database joins
-- Consumed paths are automatically removed from the buffer when retrieved
+- Retrieves corresponding SRC tasks from `srcQueue.GetSuccessfulTask(round, path)` when creating next round tasks
 - This ensures dst always has deterministic visibility of src children to compare against

 ### Completion Logic